vrk-kpa/suomifi-ui-components/src/core/Form/TextInput/TextInput.md

 </>;
 ```

-### TextInput with tooltip
+### Tooltip

-A tooltip component can be given as a prop to provide a longer context or instructions where `hintText` alone would not be sufficient.
+A `<Tooltip>` component can be used with TextInput to provide additional information.

+In terms of instructive texts, Tooltip should only be used as a "last resort" when the info text is too long for `hintText`.
+Tooltip can be used for other nice-to-know information.

+For instructions regarding how to ensure your Tooltip is accessible, please refer to the [Tooltip documentation](/#/Components/Tooltip).

 ```js
 import {